The Abyssinian Meeting House: Maine's Untold African American Heritage

 But one ought to have faith on the Abyssinian.

-“It’s going to survive,” Paul thinks.
+“It’s going to survive,” Paul believes.
 “It has survived everything so far.”